 VR Is Changing the Way That We Eat Out

 Virtual Reality is a relatively new concept, at least it is in the way in which we now use it.
-It’s now not that uncommon to see two people seemingly together in a room, but miles apart in alternate universes, playing VR games and watching VR porn videos thanks to the likes of Oculus or Samsung VR gear.
+It’s now not that uncommon to see two people seemingly together in a room, but miles apart in alternate universes, playing VR games and watching VR dating videos thanks to the likes of Oculus or Samsung VR gear.
 While VR is changing the way in which we communicate and spend time together, it’s also changing the way we eat out.
 It’s a strange concept, but it’s one that seems to be bringing in the younger generation in their masses.

 There is a multitude of projects underway set to change the way in which we eat out, the first of which is called Kokiri Lab in Los Angeles.
 With the use of virtual reality, it can make you believe you are eating a T-bone steak.
 In reality, you’re chowing down on agar or gum.
 Kokiri Lab has teamed up with food scientists, chefs, and sensory researchers to create an entirely new way of eating and visualizing food.
 A virtual reality headset changes your environment and visual perception, while sound and smell diffusers work to alter your other senses – right down to bone-crunching audio.